 The title, meta description, and the featured image are automatically set for blog posts.
 For landing pages and website pages, the featured image must be set manually.

-First, make sure you've selected an image for you blog post, landing page or website page.
-If you're sharing an external page, use your Chrome Developer tools to view the page's source, then search for the “og:image” tag to see which image will display.
+If you're sharing an external page in your post, use your browser's developer tools, such as Chrome Developer tools, to view the page's source, then search for the og:image tag to see which image will display.

 If you see a different image in the social preview than what is set as the og:image tag, the social network may need to recrawl that page.
 You can use the following validation tools to trigger a page recrawl and surface any errors that may affect publishing: